mike-quiroga/carbonldp-website/README.md

     ├── build
     ├── hooks
     ├── node_modules
-    ├── public
+    ├── public - files of generated site
-    ├── scaffolds - files used by Hexo as template to build files in the using the command "hexo new scaffold-name" ├── server
+    ├── scaffolds - files used by Hexo as template to build files in the source directory using the command "hexo new scaffold-name"
+    ├── server
-    ├── source - source files for the content used to generate the static wbesite files │    ├── _data - files containing raw data used to generate landing pages │    ├── _post - all post published on carbonldp.com/blog │    ├── about
+    ├── source - source files of the content to generate files and directory ithe public site │    ├── _data - files containing raw data used to generate landing pages, available in themes/CarbonLDP/layout through "data["file-name"]"
+    │    ├── _post - all posts published on carbonldp.com/blog, available themes/CarbonLDP/layout through "post.variable-name"
+    │    ├── about
     │    ├── blog
     │    ├── community-and-support